 It is impossible to say exactly what causes an eating disorder for any particular person.
-An eating disorder develops from a combination of factors (biological, socio-cultural, familial and psychological) that are particular to each individual person.
+An eating disorder develops from a combination of factors (biological, socio-cultural, familial, and psychological) that are particular to each person.
 At some point, controlling food or engaging in disordered eating behaviours (skipping meals, repeated dieting, restricting food intake, vomiting, bingeing, over exercising) gives the person a sense that they can cope with something they have experienced as overwhelming or distressing.
 Instead of experiencing the feelings and working them out, the person blocks them by controlling their food.
-However, the sense of security the person gains from the eating disorder is fleeting, and they need to continue to control their food in order to regain and hold on to this sense of security.
-This is how the eating disorder develops and establishes itself in a person’s life – they get trapped in a vicious cycle of having to progressively increase their control over their food (and body) in order to feel like they can cope and survive.
+However, the sense of security the person gains from the eating disorder is fleeting, and they need to continue to control their food to regain and hold on to this sense of security.
+This is how the eating disorder develops and establishes itself in a person’s life – they get trapped in a vicious cycle of having to progressively increase their control over their food (and body) to feel like they can cope and survive.

 Can you fully recover from an Eating Disorder?

 The short answer to this question is YES.
 People with eating disorders can and do make full recoveries.
 People sometimes describe recovery as learning to re-connect with oneself, building up a trust in one’s ability to cope without needing to control, not translating life issues into food issues as a way of dealing with them, letting go of the need to control food intake to feel okay.
 Recovery has a very personal meaning for each person, so it isn’t easy to generalise and scale the recovery process.
 Factors such as how long the person has had the eating disorder and the quality of support they receive will influence the recovery process’s length of time.